 Except where noted, all agencies applying for a HUD 2022 CoC Unsheltered Homeless Program Project must complete and submit all items listed below no later than 12:00 pm noon on August 25, 2022.
+Deadline has been changed to September 6, 2022.

-Order Item Check Package Checklist/Cover Sheet and Instructions Certification signed and dated Copy of Application Package submitted through SAMIS Applicants must complete Application in SAMIS Applicant must email a copy of the Application to CSD- UNSHELTERED-NOFO@PBCGOV.ORG CoC Grantee Certification signed and dated All applicants must certify that they will meet the PBC Division of Human Services (HSCA) and Homeless and Housing Alliance (HHA) expectations for grant reporting, program standards, performance, collaboration, community engagement, transparency, and grant monitoring.
+Order Item Check Package Checklist/Cover Sheet and Instructions Certification signed and dated Copy of Application Package submitted through SAMIS Applicants must complete Application in SAMIS Applicant must email a copy of the Application to CSD-UNSHELTERED-NOFO@PBCGOV.ORG CoC Grantee Certification signed and dated All applicants must certify that they will meet the PBC Division of Human Services (HSCA) and Homeless and Housing Alliance (HHA) expectations for grant reporting, program standards, performance, collaboration, community engagement, transparency, and grant monitoring.
 Match Documentation Form A 25% cash or in-kind match is required for all budget components except leasing.
 Match is required for all projects.
-Matching agency must complete the CoC Match Documentation Form on their letterhead Agency Budget Applicant must provide a budget for their entire agency.
-Most recent monitoring report for HUD programs (if the agency has one) Organizational Chart (Agency) Organizational Chart (Project) Most Recent Independent Audited Financial Statement and Management Letter Board Roster Roster of the Agency Board of Directors, including Member Affiliation and Date Began Serving as a Board Member Board Of Directors Minutes and Agenda Board Minutes and Agenda for last three Board meetings Documentation of Eligibility to Apply Documentation that the applicant meets one of the eligibility requirements to apply found at 24 CFR 578.15 Documentation of SAMS Registration Documentation of Unified Entity Identification Number (UEI) Acknowledgement Form Application entered into e-snaps no later than 8/31/2022
+Matching agency must complete the CoC Match Documentation Form on their letterhead Agency BudgetApplicant must provide a budget for their entire agency.
+Most recent monitoring report for HUD programs (if the agency has one) Organizational Chart (Agency) Organizational Chart (Project) Most Recent Independent Audited Financial Statement and Management Letter Board Roster Roster of the Agency Board of Directors, including Member Affiliation and Date Began Serving as a Board Member Board Of Directors Minutes and Agenda • Board Minutes and Agenda for last three Board meetings Documentation of Eligibility to Apply Documentation that the applicant meets one of the eligibility requirements to apply found at 24 CFR 578.15 Documentation of SAMS Registration Documentation of Unified Entity Identification Number (UEI) Acknowledgement Form 200000 Application entered into e-snaps no later than 8/31/2022 Deadline has been changed to September 12, 2022

-I have read, understand and agree to comply with the 2022 CoC Program Competition Unsheltered Homelessness Project Application Instructions and Project Scoring Tool.
-Authorized Agency Representative Name and Title Agency Authorized Agency Representative Signature Date
+I have read, understand and agree to comply with the 2022 CoC Program Competition Local Jnsheltered Homelessness Project Application Instructions and Project Scoring Tool.
+Authorized Agency Representative Name and Title Agency Authorized Agency Representative Signature